What is the UN Biodiversity Lab?

 You can click the sharing icon to receive a link to embed the story map into your blog, website, or online content.
 We are also building the ability to share on Twitter, Linkedin, Facebook, Instagram and Pinterest.
 You can also download the story map as a video which will autoplay for offline access.
 A 10-slide story map will take 2-3 minutes to autoplay.

-What is a data sandbox?
+What is a national project?

 What are the user privileges?